EOSIO/vt-blockchain-bootcamp-starter/docs/instructions.md

 };
 ```

 Before a table can be configured and instantiated, a struct that represents the data structure of the address book needs to be written.
-Think of this as a "schema."
 Since it's an address book, the table will contain people, so create a struct called "person"

 ```cpp
 struct person {};
 ```

-When defining the schema for a `multi_index` table, you will require a unique value to use as the primary key.
+When defining the struct for a `multi_index` table, you will require a unique value to use as the primary key.

 For this contract, use a field called "key" with type name.
 This contract will have one unique entry per user, so this key will be a consistent and guaranteed unique value based on the user's name.